 #2: Get Approved for Your Motor Vehicle Dealer Bond

-Once you know which bond you need for your dealership, your next step is to apply online and get instantly approved.
+Once you know which bond you need for your motor vehicle dealer license, your next step is to apply online for your bond.

 #3: Sign and Submit Your DMV Bond to the State